Fable 5 Available Globally — Not US-Only (July 1, 2026 Update)

 The UK Exemption That Died

-One of the more significant developments of June 17 — largely underreported — is the collapse of a proposed UK exemption from the export control directive.
+One of the most significant developments of June 17 — largely underreported — is the collapse of a proposed UK exemption from the export control directive.
+Full regional breakdown: When will Fable 5 be available in the UK?

 That argument did not prevail.
 By June 17, reporting indicated the UK exemption proposal had died.
 No equivalent arrangement exists for EU users, Australian users, Canadian users, or any other allied nation.

 The collapse of the UK exemption is informative about the administration's posture.
 If the most natural allied-nation candidate for an exemption cannot secure one, the realistic near-term path for international access is not a country-by-country diplomatic arrangement.
-It is either a full lifting of the directive — or a very long wait.
+It is either a full lifting of the directive — or a US-citizens-first July 8 path that excludes everyone else.

 On June 17, President Trump — speaking from the sidelines of the G7 summit in Évian-les-Bains, France — told reporters that negotiations with Anthropic are "going fine."